 How King County seeks to reduce greenhouse gas emissions, adapt to projected climate change impacts, and embed mitigation and adaptation into county policy decisions.
 The plan incorporates issues, goals and actions related to salmon recovery and biodiversity.

 Salmon Watcher Program

-Learn how to identify salmon, look up maps of salmon sightings and find out how to volunteer to be a salmon watcher.
-Salmon Watchers survey streams for spawning salmon in the Lake Washington, Lake Sammamish, Cedar River, and Puget Sound watersheds.
-Identification pages show pictures, drawings, and descriptions with spawning seasons for differnent salmon and trout species:
+Learn how to identify salmon, look up maps of salmon sightings and find out how to volunteer to be a Salmon Watcher volunteer.
+Salmon Watchers are volunteers who learn to identify our local salmon species and are stewards of our local creeks.
+They collect data on fish presence in Lake Washington Watershed streams, learn about healthy habitat, and gain an understanding of regional issues related to salmon conservation.
+Identification pages show pictures, drawings, and descriptions with spawning seasons for different salmon and trout species:

 Cedar River Public Boating and Fishing Access

 Find parks, ecological natural areas and boat ramps to access the river for swimming, fishing and boating.
 Includes lands managed by the City of Renton, King County and City of Seattle.